keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluations.md

   in a `KeptnMetricDefinition` resource
   * can be defined on different namespaces in the cluster
   * can query different instances of different types of data providers
-* Each deployment has a single `KeptnEvaluationDefinition` resource for pre-deployment and another for post-deployment.
 * All objectives within a `KeptnEvaluationDefinition` resource are evaluated in order.
   If the evaluation of an objective fails, the `KeptnEvaluation` itself fails and the objectives listed after the failed objection are not evaluated.
+* You can define multiple `KeptnEvaluationDefinition` resources for each stage (pre- and post-deployment).
+  These evaluations run in parallel so the failure of one `KeptnEvaluationDefinition` resource has no effect on whether other `KeptnEvaluationDefinition` resources are completed.
-* The results of the `KeptnEvaluationDefinition` executions are written to a [KeptnEvaluation](../crd-ref/lifecycle/v1alpha3/#keptnevaluation) resource.
+* The results of each `KeptnEvaluationDefinition` execution are written to a [KeptnEvaluation](../crd-ref/lifecycle/v1alpha3/#keptnevaluation) resource.